Iliaromanov/Algos-and-DataStructs-Practice/README.md

             right = mid
         else:
             left = mid + 1
-    return left # left is either the index of the found result or the index of where the result would be located (if its not there)
+    return left # left is either index of found result or index of where the result would be located (if its not there)
 ```

 ### Backtracking